Special (Volunteer) Constable

 Welsh language skills

 You will need to demonstrate starter level Welsh language speaking skills during the pre-employment stage.
 Full support for this will be provided by us.
-You can find out more about this by visiting our Welsh language resources page and start to familiarise yourself with the level 1 as this is our starter level Welsh.
+You can find out more about this by visiting our Welsh language resources page and start to familiarise yourself with the level 1 as this is our starter level welsh.

-Please do not be discouraged if you are not a Welsh speaker as full support with improving your Welsh language skills is provided.
+Please do not be discouraged if you are not a welsh speaker as full support with improving your welsh language skills is provided.

 Further information